Medical Assisting/Patient Services

 - Describe why critical thinking skills are important for patient care.

-- Explain why teamwork is important in a workplace setting.
+- Explain why teamwork is important in a healthcare environment.

-- Explain how lifelong learning is a component of professionalism.
+- Explain how lifelong learning is a component of healthcare professionalism.

 As a graduate from Stellar Career College's Medical Assistant program, you will be qualified to work in a variety of healthcare environments, including private medical offices, physician offices, and health clinics.